NVIDIA/spark-rapids/rapids-4-spark-tools/README.md

 ```

-- Generate Dot graph for each SQL (-g option)
+- Generate DOT graph for each SQL (-g option)
 ```
 Generated DOT graphs for app app-20210507103057-0000 to /path/. in 17 second(s)
 ```
-Once the dot file is generated, you can install [graphviz](http://www.graphviz.org) to convert the dot file
+Once the DOT file is generated, you can install [graphviz](http://www.graphviz.org) to convert the DOT file
 as a graph in pdf format using below command:
 ```bash
 dot -Tpdf ./app-20210507103057-0000-query-0/0.dot > app-20210507103057-0000.pdf